alfen-yu/HUx/README.md

 # HUx
-A website for HU students providing easy access to course registrations, attendance and other aspects of student life.
+A website for HU students providing easy access to multiple stuff.